Effects of the detection loophole on rival entanglement attestation techniques: Detection loophole in Entanglement detection

-Thus the range of incorrect detection can be expressed in terms of the lost event efficiency, $\eta_-$, and is given by, $\frac{\eta_-}{3}<P\leq1$.
-This implies $P_c=\eta_{-}/3$ is the cut-off value of the parameter, $P$, beyond which all states will appear as entangled.

-\textit{Case 2 : }Let us now move to the next situation, where the lost event efficiency, $\eta_-$, is unit but the additional event efficiency, $\eta_+$, has an arbitrary value.
-In this scenario, because of over counts,

-Following the same method as discussed in the previous case, we get the range of $P$ for which the experimentalists will declare the Werner state as entangled, and it is given by $1/3+4\epsilon_+/3\mathcal{N}<P\leq1$.
+\textit{Case 2 : }Let us now move to the next situation, where the lost event efficiency, $\eta_-$, is unity but the additional event efficiency, $\eta_+$, has an arbitrary value.
+In this scenario, because of over counts, $N_{\nu}^{'}=N_{\nu}+\epsilon_+.$ Following the same method as discussed in the previous case, we get the range of $P$ for which the experimentalists will declare the Werner state as entangled, and it is given by $1/3+4\epsilon_+/3\mathcal{N}<P\leq1$.
 Since, by considering $\varepsilon_+=4\epsilon_+$, we have $\eta_+=\frac{\mathcal{N}}{\mathcal{N}+4\epsilon_+}$, the range of detected entangled states can be expressed in terms of the additional event efficiency, $\eta_+$, i.e., $\frac{1}{3\eta_+}<P\leq1$.
-We see, in this case, though a lesser number of entangled Werner states would be certified as entangled, but no separable state would be falsely detected as entangled.
+Hence, in this case, the cut-off value of the parameter, $P$, above which all states will appear as entangled in the detection process is $P_c=\frac{1}{3\eta_+}$.
+We see, in this case, though a lesser number of entangled Werner states would be certified as entangled, no separable state would be falsely detected as entangled.